 The majority of our respondents (56.9%) said they have designated, or will designate, an in-house employee to fulfil the DPO role.
 Only 2.3% said they are planning to outsource the role, and 3.7% said they will appoint a new employee.
 The rest either don’t plan to appoint one or don’t know how the role will be filled.

 If you’re interested in becoming a DPO, you should start by gaining a GDPR qualification.
 Our Certified EU General Data Protection Regulation (GDPR) Practitioner Training Course provides you with that, and helps you gain the practical knowledge required for the DPO role.
 It covers data mapping, data protection impact assessments, the role of data processors and controllers, data breach reporting requirements, how to demonstrate compliance and much more.

 The course supports professional development.
-Those who pass the exam are awarded an ISO 17024-accredited EU GDPR Practitioner qualification, which proves that they have the knowledge and skills to help organisations achieve compliance with the GDPR.
+Those who pass the exam are awarded the EU GDPR Practitioner qualification, which proves that they have the knowledge and skills to help organisations achieve compliance with the GDPR.